 After crashing again, they headed through the woods on foot looking for another ride and that is when they were finally captured.

-The news this week because of the Bernie Supporter who shot up the congressional baseball practice on Wednesday, severely injuring Steve Scalise, Republican representative for Louisiana.is also making
+Theis also making news this week because of the Bernie Supporter who shot up the congressional baseball practice on Wednesday, severely injuring Steve Scalise, Republican representative for Louisiana.

 Observers have pointed out that Washington is a gun-free zone to start with.
 The only thing that saved the Congressmen that day was the Secret Service detail who was present and armed.
 Otherwise, James Hodgkinson would have kept shooting until either the D.C.
 Police got there or he ran out of ammo.